What Are the Different Types of Car Accidents?

-Automobile accidents may result in injuries, damage to your vehicle, and even increased insurance rates.
-Accidents can happen in a variety of situations such as when an unlicensed driver is involved or an unusual vehicle is involved (moped).
-That’s why it helps to be aware of the most common types of car accidents in case you find yourself in a similar situation.
+Auto accidents may result in injuries, damage to your vehicle, and even increased insurance rates.
+Accidents can happen in a variety of situations and sometimes it’s not possible to avoid them.
+However, it may be helpful to be aware of the most common types of car accidents in case you find yourself in a similar situation.

 - Read-end collisions tend to occur due to sudden slowing or braking.
 The car behind may be following too closely, accelerating too quickly, or simply not realize what’s happening in order to stop quickly.
 Injuries to the occupants of the impacted car tend to be worse, with whiplash being a common injury for all drivers and passengers.
 Fault is usually attributed to the car that rear-ends the front car due to not being within stopping distance, following too closely, or lack of attention.